fetchai/docs-archived/docs/smart-contracts/smart-contract-intro.md

 ## Fees

-Fetch.AI charges developers for computation and storage of data on the ledger in a manner which incentivizes good coding practices.
+Fetch.AI charges developers for computation and storage of data on the ledger in a manner which incentivises good coding practices.

 You can limit the fees paid for smart contract execution by distributing data storage over a single shard and a minimum number of shard lanes.